FabricationsHQ - Putting the Words to the Music

 My all-time favourite piece of music and always will be.

-The eight-minute song begins with an extensive instrumental section before going into a more traditional rock ballad piece.
+This eight-minute number by Canadian rock and blues musician Pat Travers begins with an extensive instrumental section before going into a more traditional rock ballad piece.

 Lyrically, it’s the very words I would express, and do express, when discussing one of the most important things in life – friendship, trust and the bond that can be struck between people who may be next door neighbours or at opposite ends of the world.
 Those who can be relied upon to be there when called.